phptuts/Svelte-PrismJS/README.md

 ## Svelte JS Prism

-This package is a wrapper for prismjs.
+This package is a wrapper for PrismJS.
 It works with line numbers and whitespace clean up out of the box.
 You can enable other plugins and languages as well.
-It was inspired by svelte-prism, another svelte prism package.
+It was inspired by [svelte-prism](https://github.com/jakobrosenberg/svelte-prism), another Svelte Prism package.

 [Live Svelte Demo](https://phptuts.github.io/Svelte-PrismJS/index.html)